joeadops/tronberry/README.md

 A daemon to fetch images from a Tronbyt server and display them on an LED matrix connected to a Raspberry Pi.

-Tested with a Raspberry Pi Zero 2W, but it should work on any Pi model supported by [hzeller/rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix).
+Tested with a Raspberry Pi 4, but it should work on any Pi model supported by [hzeller/rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix).

 ---